The world has the tools to end the coronavirus pandemic. They're not being used properly – KION546

 The problem?
 There isn’t one, some experts warn.

-“There was never a plan, and there still isn’t a plan, at a global level,” Taylor said.
-“It isn’t just pockets — huge swathes of the world have unacceptably low vaccine coverage.”
+“It isn’t just pockets — huge swathes of the world have unacceptably low vaccine coverage,” Taylor said.

 According to the World Health Organization (WHO), less than 8% of people in low-income countries have received at least one dose of the coronavirus vaccine.
 Meanwhile, 63.9% of people in high-income countries have received at least one shot, according to WHO.